rencfs

 [!WARNING]

-This crate hasn’t been audited, it’s using ring crate which is a well-known audited library, so in principle at least the primitives should offer similar level of security.
+This crate hasn’t been audited; it’s using ring crate, which is a well-known audited library, so in principle, at least the primitives should offer a similar level of security.

 It’s mostly ideal for experimental and learning projects.